 Vaping: Dangerous Health Concerns

 Recent headlines indicate vaping as the culprit behind a wave of unexplained respiratory illnesses under investigation by the Centers for Disease Control and Prevention (CDC) in several states.
-The investigation centers on a number of youth hospitalized for difficulty breathing, with some being placed on ventilators and at least three deaths.
-450 possible cases from 33 states are under investigation.
+The investigation centers on a number of patients, the majority (80%) under 35 years of age, hospitalized for difficulty breathing, with some being placed on ventilators and at least 18 deaths confirmed in 15 states, with at least 1 death in Mississippi.
+Over 1,000 cases from 48 states are under investigation.
 Officials are now advising ALL to stop vaping until more is known.
 Health officials, including Dr. Thomas Dobbs—State Health Officer in Mississippi, are working to find the cause of these illnesses.
 Some symptoms reported in this outbreak include:

 - Coughing, shortness of breath or chest pain